-Should You Hire an Attorney or Do It Yourself?
+Should I Hire an Attorney or Use an On-line Program?

 Should you create your own estate plan with a do-it-yourself online program (with the help of this website) or by hiring an attorney (also guided by this website)?
 The online programs are less expensive and in many ways more efficient—you can create the plan in your pajamas and at any time of the night and day without having to make one or more trips to a lawyer’s office.
 On the other hand, you may not find answers to your questions, may get waylaid and not get the job done, and won’t know if you are overlooking or misunderstanding a crucial issue.